-Given the importance of ESG data, therefore this report considers ESG evaluation and data provision as an integral activities.
-When the provision of ESG data falls under A. through C. above and adds estimates and other information about corporate data, the
+Given the importance of ESG data, therefore the Code of Conduct considers ESG evaluation and data provision as an integral activities.
+When the provision of ESG data falls under A. through C. above and adds estimates and other information about corporate data, it is considered as a provision of "ESG evaluation and data," thus subject to the Code of Conduct.